jupyterlab/jupyter-chat/docs/source/index.md

 - `jupyterlab-collaborative-chat`, an extension built on top of `@jupyter/chat`, using the collaborative edition as messaging system.

-- `jupyterlab-ws-chat`, an other extension built on top of `@jupyter/chat`, using websocket as messaging system.

 ```{toctree}
 ---
 maxdepth: 3